Circuit Component Reuse Across Tasks in Transformer Language Models: Path Patching Results on IOI

 \section{Path Patching Results on IOI}

 In this section we describe the process we use to reverse-engineer the IOI task on GPT2-Medium.
 We follow the path patching process from \citet{wang2022} as closely as possible and are able to replicate the same circuit.
+When choices are made to e.g., path patch to the queries of the mover heads, it is implied that path patching to the values or keys of these